Advances in Deep Concealed Scene Understanding: CSU Benchmarks

 $\bullet$~CamoFormer-C~\cite{yin2023camoformer} achieved the best performance on CAMO with the ConvNeXt~\cite{liu2022convnet} based backbone, even surpassing some metrics produced by transformer-based methods, such as $S_\alpha$ value: 0.859 (CamoFormer-C) \textit{vs.} 0.856 (DTINet~\cite{liu2022boosting}) \textit{vs.} 0.849 (HitNet~\cite{hu2023high}).
 However, CamoFormer-R~\cite{yin2023camoformer} with ResNet-50 backbone was unable to outperform competitors with the same backbone, such as using multi-scale zooming (ZoomNet~\cite{pang2022zoom}) and iterative refinement (SegMaR~\cite{jia2022segment}) strategies.

 $\bullet$~As for those Res2Net-based models, FDNet~\cite{zhong2022detecting} achieves the top performance on CAMO with high-resolution input of 416$^2$.
-Besides, SINetV2~\cite{fan2022concealed} and FAPNet~\cite{zhou2022feature} achieve satisfactory performance using the same backbone but with a small input resolution of 352$^2$.
+Besides, SINetV2~\cite{fan2022concealed} and FAPNet~\cite{zhou2022feature} also achieve satisfactory results using the same backbone but with a small input size of 352$^2$.

 $\bullet$~DGNet~\cite{ji2023gradient}, is an efficient model that stands out with its top\#3 performance compared to heavier models like JSCOD~\cite{li2021uncertainty} (121.63M) and PopNet~\cite{wu2023source} (181.05M), despite having only 19.22M parameters and 1.20G computation costs.
 Its performance-efficiency balance makes it a promising architecture for further exploration of its potential capabilities.